Castione della Presolana

-San Marco's Lion, a reminder of the Venetian domination.

 Castione della Presolana (Bergamasque: Cas-ciù or Castiù) is a comune (municipality) in the Province of Bergamo in the Italian region of Lombardy, located about 80 km northeast of Milan and about 35 km northeast of Bergamo.
 As of 31 December 2004, it had a population of 3,379 and an area of 42.6 km2.

 Castione della Presolana borders the following municipalities: Angolo Terme, Colere, Fino del Monte, Onore, Rogno, Rovetta, Songavazzo.

-Twin towns — sister cities
+Twin towns

 Castione della Presolana is twinned with: